artifacts2025-sec/Invisible-ARM/readme.md

 ```

 ## Quick Start
 We provide the *softhandling* task as an example in [data](./data/train/Original/).
-To make DoRAX easier to follow, we present it through a visual workflow as below using the *softhandling* task.
+To make Invisible-ARM easier to follow, we present it through a visual workflow as below using the *softhandling* task.
 1. First of all, copy over the original task to the poisoned data folder using this command.

 ```bash